 Air pollutants indoors are any undesirable and harmful contaminants that may be present in the air inside your home.
 Statistics show that indoor air pollutants are among the leading causes of health-related risks.
-The best ways to minimize this health risks is by controlling and removing the sources of the contaminants and the particles.
+The best ways to minimize these health risks is by controlling and removing the sources of the contaminants and the particles.
 Another way for eliminating these pollutants may be home ventilation using high-quality outdoor air.
 Ventilations systems may be affected by weather and excessive levels of pollutants in the environment.
-These measures may not be sufficient enough and you will need to think about in-house home air purification methods.
+These measures may not be sufficient enough and you will need to think about indoor air purification methods.

 Types of pollutants